 - Chartered Accountants Australia New Zealand website - information on becoming a chartered accountant

-- CPA Australia website - information about becoming a chartered public accountant
+- CPA Australia website - information about becoming a certified practicing accountant

 People working in accountancy in New Zealand may also join the Accountants or Tax Agents Institute of New Zealand (ATAINZ).